Thurs, Feb 8, 7pm, 2018

-Cool right?
 His name is SupaMan, an origin of the Apsaalooké (Crow Nation), who blends his Native American culture with hip-hop in the Siouan language.
-A dedicated mission of empowering youth and educating his followers with a message of hope through culture and music
+He holds a dedicated mission of empowering youth and educating his followers with a message of hope through culture and music.

 The video for Supaman’s 2015 song “Why” opens with the stunning image of blue and white ribbons swaying in the wind.
 Adorned in traditional Native American regalia, the rapper—who was born Christian Parrish Takes the Gun and raised on a reservation near Billings, Montana—performs the men’s fancy dance alongside world champion jingle dress dancer and Umatilla tribe member Acosia Red Elk.